-In October of 2018, Dr. Kristine Newman from Ryerson University’s Daphne Cockwell School of Nursing collaborated with researchers from Toronto Rehabilitation Institute (TRI) to showcase a new media exhibit, entitled EMBODY – Experiencing Dementia Through New Media.
+In October of 2018, Dr. Kristine Newman from Toronto Metropolitan University's (formerly Ryerson University) Daphne Cockwell School of Nursing collaborated with researchers from Toronto Rehabilitation Institute (TRI) to showcase a new media exhibit, entitled EMBODY – Experiencing Dementia Through New Media.
 The exhibit was held at the RBC iDAPT Innovations Gallery at TRI over the course of four weeks, and was open to the public for viewing.

 Among the various forms of media, 360° videos were filmed and produced for viewing on Oculus GO goggles, which provided an immersive experience of a patient with dementia adjusting to a new situation.
 These videos can be viewed using the following links:

 Using audio and visual components, these videos gave viewers an "inside view" of what it feels like to have dementia, with several of the symptoms appearing through out.
 Viewers were also encouraged to leave their thoughts about the exhibit and dementia overall.